Autism Assessments for Children

 Autism Diagnostic Package

-This assessment is carried out by two clinicians.
-Information is obtained from home and school and evaluated before the appointment.
-The main assessments carried out include an ADOS, parent interview and if required, a cognitive assessment.
+This assessment is carried out by two of our health professionals.
+Information from both home and school will be collected and evaluated prior to the assessment.

-The ADOS (Autism Diagnostic Observation Schedule) is a semi-structured assessment of communication, social interaction and play (or imaginative use of materials) carried out with your child, and the parental interview concentrates on developmental history and current behaviours.
+The ADOS-2 (Autism Diagnostic Observation Schedule) is a semi-structured assessment of communication, social interaction and play (or imaginative use of materials) carried out with your child.

-Feedback is given during an appointment and a comprehensive report is produced with a detailed explanation of the findings and future recommendations.
+Feedback is given during the third appointment and a comprehensive report is produced with a detailed explanation of the findings and future recommendations.

 Cost of assessment £2000